The West Wing: A West Wing Special to Benefit When We All Vote

 In August 2020, it was announced that cast members Martin Sheen, Rob Lowe, Dulé Hill, Allison Janney, Richard Schiff, Bradley Whitford and Janel Moloney would reprise their roles for a stage version of the episode "Hartsfield's Landing".
 The episode was intended to raise awareness and support for When We All Vote, a nonprofit organization founded to increase participation in United States elections by Michelle Obama, Lin-Manuel Miranda and others.
 Production began in early October 2020 at Los Angeles' Orpheum Theatre and premiered on October 15 on HBO Max.
+In connection with the special, the cast were featured on the cover of Entertainment Weekly, which also released a separate election year collector's edition looking back at the show.
+They also appeared together on the Late Show with Stephen Colbert.